 - Listen to your child about his or her feelings and fears and offer comfort, honesty, and reassurance.

-The VDOE encourages you to review resources provided by your local school division, public libraries, public media, civic and community groups, and other resources, including those found on the Department’s website - search for "families" or visit the VDOE For Families webpage.
-Resources such as Activities for Kids While Schools Are Closed-This is a PDF document. and Free Audibles for Kids-This is a PDF document., can help keep children active and engaged.
+The VDOE also encourages you to review resources provided by your local school division, public libraries, public media, civic and community groups, and other resources, including those found on the Department’s website like the VDOE For Families webpage.
+Additionally, resources, such as Activities for Kids While Schools Are Closed-This is a PDF document. and Free Audibles for Kids-This is a PDF document., can help keep children active and engaged.
 Tips and resources for parents and families to support learning at home are also available at the Be a Learning Hero website.